migupl/drop-photo-get-exif-data/README.md

 ## Install

-Copy the directory */components/drop-photo-for-exif-component/* to your project
+Copy the directory */components/drop-photo-for-exif-component/* to any directory in your project.

 ## Getting started